howfm/cdk-sagemaker-model-api/README.md

 # Template API to host a 🤗 model on AWS SageMaker

-Example API to host a [HuggingFace](https://huggingface.co/) model on AWS SageMaker
+Example API to host a [HuggingFace](https://huggingface.co/) model on AWS SageMaker.

 - Written in [CDK](https://github.com/aws/aws-cdk)
 - Stage management for different scenarios and hosting requirements